You are responsible for yourself when travelling

 The decision to travel and also travel safety and security are always at the responsibility of the traveller.
 The Ministry for Foreign Affairs gives advice on travel safety and security issues and provides related services.
 The travel advice notice of the Ministry gives basic information on the overall security situation and local circumstances that may affect travel safety and security.
 The freedom of movement being a constitutional right in Finland, the Ministry for Foreign Affairs cannot prohibit anyone to travel even in the event that martial law has been declared in the destination country or it has been hit by an earthquake or the hurricane season.
 Note, however, that travel restrictions and bans may be imposed by the destination country authorities.

 Take a moment to read this advice before you travel to Thailand.
-More details can be found in our travel advice notice.
+More details can be found in our travel advice notice (in Finnish).

 - In the event of a crisis, follow the instructions of the local authorities and your tour guide.
 Follow the local media and check the updates of the Embassy of Finland in social media.